hrand1005/grafapyAPI/examples/README.md

 The following are example uses of grafapy.
-See [examples.py](https://github.com/hrand1005/grafapyAPI/blob/master/examples/examples.py) for step by step descriptions of the code
+See [examples.py](https://github.com/hrand1005/grafapyAPI/blob/master/examples/examples.py) for step by step descriptions of the code.
+Full documentation of objects/methods can be found in our [wiki](https://github.com/hrand1005/grafapyAPI/wiki).

 # Example 1